anilpank/javascriptninja/README.md

 #### Creating prototype Chains
 - Have a look at multilevelInherit.js in order to see how multi level inheritance works and how to create prototype chains.

+### Javascript Scope
+- Javascript does not have block level scope.
+-  Javascript everything is passed by reference (except primitive types which are passed by value just like Java)